rohit25-1/FileDrop/README.md

 8. The file will be stored in the Downloads Folder of your PC.

 ```
-## PLEASE REPORT IF YOU ENCOUNTER ANY BUGS.
+## PLEASE REPORT IF YOU ENCOUNTER ANY BUGS